Drag-NDrop/IdleRunner/README.md

 ### Setup - BashRC Configuration
 The setup script modifies the global BashRC by adding a line to set `PROMPT_COMMAND`, which records timestamps in `/tmp/IdleRunnerActivityTracker.log`.
 This timestamp is used to determine idle time.
-The logic that is fired, when PROMPT_COMMAND condition is triggered, is stored in the function: Update_ActivityLog_And_Run_IdleRunner.
+The logic that is fired, when PROMPT_COMMAND condition is triggered, is stored in the function: `Update_ActivityLog_And_Run_IdleRunner`
 To make sure everything is as reversible as possible, a backup of BashRC is is created, during the IdleRunner setup.

 ### Setup - IdleRunner Configuration